 Hone your offer: Be clear about your offer and how you differ from your competition.
 You should try and find your unique selling proposition, which is something you can offer that your competitors cannot.
 I hear a lot of businesses say they’re cheaper or they offer better service.
 That’s not unique because their competitor down the road is saying exactly the same thing.

 Validate your idea: Do some research and find out if there is a real demand for what you have.
 Are people already paying money for a similar product or service?
 How can you make a better offer than what people are already paying money for?
 HINT: If you want to write a book, look up the best sellers for your genre.

 Attract interest: After validation, start getting expressions of interest for your product or service.
 Soft expressions of interest include comments on a social media post or signing up for your email.
 If you really want to know if something will work, try making an ‘early bird’ offer and getting your customers to pay for the order before your product or service is even finished.
 Of course if you choose not to deliver, you will need to refund their money.

 I know first hand what it’s like to start a business.
 Earning trust takes time.
 Building a sustainable cash flow takes time.
 Ironing out your business problems takes time.
 These are just a few of the things I wish I had considered before I started my business.
 I learned some hard lessons along the way.
 I’m sharing this with you so you don’t do the same.

 Author, 'Time to Start: How to find time to start your next big thing.'
-Time management skills for solopreneurs & entrepreneurs.
-Danny has completed a Masters of Business and Commerce and a Bachelor of Commerce with a major in marketing.
+Time management skills for freelancers, solopreneurs & entrepreneurs.
+Danny has completed a Masters of Business and Commerce and a Bachelor of Commerce with a Marketing Major.